deduvoevali/Service__PostData/README.md

+# PostData
-# PostData - editable snipped for posting anything at the needed url
+This is editable snippet for posting anything at the needed url
 Example: postData('http://localhost:3000/requests', JSON.stringify(object))

+# GetResource
-# GetResource - editable snipped for getting data from the DB
+Editable snippet for getting data from the DB